in 2002, after 40

 I did electronic engineering -- circuit development -- early in my

-career.
-Among the things I got to do was early work in the architecture
+multiplexers.
+But I also got to do early work on the architecture

 of bit-sliced microprocessor chips, a field in which I hold a few

-(I have always been interested in measuring instruments), and the usual
+communications; I have always been interested in measuring

 I have developed software for telephone switches, PBXs, mainframe